minnojs/minno-time/src/js/extensions/iat/README.md

 `scorerObj`: Holds the same object that is normaly used to setup the scorer (everything has defaults of course).

 `scorerMessage`: Holds an array of message objects, the same one normaly set into messageDef when setting up the scorer.

+### More...
+This IAT component is an extension of PIP, so you can use any of PIP's settings or functionality with the IAT.
+For example...